chrfrantz/IG-Parser/README.md

   * options to generate output based on the different levels of expressiveness (IG Core, IG Extended, IG Logico),
   * the selective inclusion of a header row in the generated output,
   * the option to include the original statement (from the field 'Original Statement') as well as the IG-Script-encoded statement (Field 'Encoded Statement') in the output (either only in the first content line, or for all generated output lines),
-  * the selection of the output format, which currently includes Google Sheets-parseable output (you can paste it directly into Google Sheets spreadsheets), or as CSV (which can be used in statistical programming tools, or in Excel, etc.)
+  * the selection of the output format, which currently includes Google Sheets-parseable output (you can paste it directly into Google Sheets spreadsheets), or as CSV (which can be used in statistical programming platforms, tools or languages, such as R or Python, or in conventional spreadsheet tools such as Excel, LibreOffice, etc.)

 By clicking on 'Generate tabular output', the input is parsed and output generated, which can be copied into the clipboard for transferral into a tool of your choice.